Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Introduction

-To test the paradigm of galactic-scale CR self-confinement with CRSI, \citet{Armillotta_2021} implemented a subgrid model for CR scattering with amplitudes set by locally balancing CRSI wave excitation with ion-neutral and nonlinear Landau wave damping \citep[see also ][for similar implementations]{Hopkins_2021,Sike_2025, Thomas_2025}, in combination with the two-moment CR solver of \citet{JiangOh2018}.
-This was applied to study transport of GeV CR protons in realistic multiphase gas and magnetic fields, as obtained from high-resolution star-forming ISM simulations for both solar neighborhood and other environmental conditions \citep{Armillotta2022}.
-Applying an extension of the model that allows for multiple energy groups and CR electrons, \citet{Linzer_2025,Armillotta_2025} showed that both CR proton and electron spectra agree with observations at $1-100$GeV, and energy-dependent grammage also satisfies observed constraints.
-This initial success in combining an instability-driven scattering subgrid model with a two-moment solver to investigate CR feedback effects is highly encouraging, and motivates efforts to refine and extend CR-MHD methods to represent gyrokinetic effects beyond CRSI.
+To test the paradigm of galactic-scale CR self-confinement with CRSI, \citet{Armillotta_2021} implemented a subgrid model for CR scattering, in which amplitudes are set by locally balancing CRSI wave excitation with ion-neutral and nonlinear Landau wave damping \citep[see also ][for similar implementations]{Hopkins_2021,Sike_2025, Thomas_2025}, coupled with the two-moment CR solver of \citet{JiangOh2018}.
+This framework was applied to study transport of GeV CR protons in realistic multiphase gas and magnetic fields, as obtained from high-resolution star-forming ISM simulations for both solar neighborhood and other environmental conditions \citep{Armillotta2022}.
+Extending the model to multiple energy groups and including CR electrons, \citet{Linzer_2025,Armillotta_2025} showed that both CR proton and electron spectra match observations across $1-100$GeV, with energy-dependent grammage also satisfying observational constraints.
+This initial success highlights the promise of two-moment frameworks equipped with subgrid CR transport, and motivates advanced CR–MHD methods that include gyrokinetic effects beyond CRSI along with more robust numerical schemes.